Stock Market Crash Definition

-A stock market crash is a phenomenon when stock prices across all sectors start falling rapidly and is often result of some global factors like war or scam or collapse of a certain sector.
-Panic works as the catalyst as all the investors start to sell at the same time, leading to the crash.
+A stock market crash is a phenomenon when stock prices across all sectors start falling rapidly and are often the result of global factors like war or scams or the collapse of a certain sector.
+Panic works as the catalyst as all the investors start to sell simultaneously, leading to the crash.

-War is the most important issue that leads to the market crash.
+War is the most critical issue that leads to a market crash.
 Whenever countries go on WAR, the faith in those countries decreases.
 War is very expensive to continue, so the government of the country in war starts to deviate resources from all sectors to the only defense sector.
-War hysteria creates panic and investors start to dump stocks.
+War hysteria creates panic, and investors start to dump stocks.

 #2 – Terrorist Activities